 Ever heard of Security Director as a Service (SDaas)?
 It’s based on the SaaS concept.

 Software as a Service is a business model.
-It allows organizations to pay or subscribe to a service that provides software hosted on remote sites.
+It allows organizations to subscribe to a service that provides software hosted on remote sites.
 With the development of cloud computing, SaaS has become one of the technology industry’s fastest growing and most promising sectors.

 And today, “as a Service “it is expanding beyond software.
 Some small to medium-sized organizations are now calling for a new type of “as a Service” to help them with their security.
 What they are looking for is SDaaS – Security Director as a Service.

 What may surprise you is that SaaS is not new.
 Back in the 1960s, when computers were big and very expensive, many organizations invested in “time-sharing” networks that would allow a minicomputer to be placed in their office location.
 This minicomputer was connected to a mainframe located somewhere else, often thousands of miles away, and operated by a primary software provider.